sara-bouchenak/TITANIA/README.md

 There are 4 main experiment folders that corresponds to the experimental evaluation subsections of TITANIA paper (+1 extra folder referred to `overall_impact_non_iid` for additional experiments):

-- `./traces/overall_impact` measures each data cleaning method for relevant datasets and models over 5 runs in a IID setting;
+- `./traces/overall_impact` measures each data cleaning method for relevant datasets and models over 5 runs in an IID setting;

 - `./traces/bias_mitigation` focuses on the impact of bias mitigation with ASTRAL using and not using cleaning;

-- `./traces/FL_non_iid_settings` studies the impact of varied alpha parameter for the dirichlet ditribution;
+- `./traces/FL_non_iid_settings` studies the impact of varied alpha parameter for the dirichlet distribution;

 - `./traces/bias_mitigation` injects label errors and measures data cleaning impacts;